-If trips to the vet are not your main concern, the best pet credit card with bad credit that you can use anywhere is the Discover it Secured card.
-Discover it Secured gives at least 1% cash back on all purchases (2% on gas and dining at restaurants).
-Discover doubles the rewards you earn year one, too.
+Yes, you can get a pet credit card with bad credit, which you can also use anywhere.
+The Discover it® Secured Credit Card is one such example.
+This card gives 2% cash back at gas stations and restaurants (up to $1,000 spent each quarter combined), and 1% back on all other purchases.
+Discover it Secured Credit Card doubles the rewards you earn year one, too.
 That can help you save a lot on pet supplies.
 You will have to put up at least $200 for a security deposit, and your deposit amount will become your credit limit.
-But there’s no annual fee.
+But there’s a $0 annual fee.

 Best Pet Credit Cards with Bad Credit:

-Discover it Secured: $0 annual fee.
+Discover it® Secured Credit Card: $0 annual fee.
 Minimum $200 deposit required.
-2% cash back on $1,000 spent at gas stations and restaurants per quarter and 1% back on everything else.
+2% cash back at gas stations and restaurants (up to $1,000 spent each quarter combined), and 1% back on all other purchases.
 First year’s cash back matched.
-25.24% (V) APR.
+22.99% Variable

-OpenSky Secured Visa: $35 annual fee.
+OpenSky® Secured Visa® Credit Card: $35 annual fee.
 Minimum $200 deposit required.
-19.64% (V) APR.
-No credit check when you apply.
+17.39% (V) No credit check when you apply.
 Makes pet purchases more convenient if you have really bad credit and are worried about getting approved.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.